 A common greeting on the island of Sardinia, Italy is a kent’ annos, meaning “may you live to be 100.”

-Sardinian Blue Zone centenarians occupy the rocky highland slopes of the Supramonte mountains.
+Sardinian blue zone region centenarians occupy the rocky highland slopes of the Supramonte mountains.
 The longest living here are the men, who spend most days shepherding their flocks of slender sheep and goats over rugged hills of wild grasses and herbs.

-One might guess that these pastoral roots would make the cornerstone of their diet meat, but families typically simply milk the animals and make pecorino cheese, and trade the animals for grain.
-Meat is reserved for holidays, and the lard used sparingly for cooking, along with olive oil.
+One might guess that these pastoral roots would make the cornerstone of their diet meat, but meat is reserved only for holidays.

 Daily fare for a traditional Sardinian centenarian family is durum wheat and barley bread and sourdough, fava and garbanzo beans, and whatever is ripe in the garden, including eggplant, zucchini, tomatoes, cabbage, fennel, onions and potatoes.
 Their grass-fed pecorino and chopped almonds are common condiments.

 These plant-based foods are rich in vitamins, minerals, carbohydrate, protein, phytonutrients and prebiotic fiber.

 Sardinian Blue Zone Diet Video:

 This Spring’s Featured Recipe is for Centenarian-Style Eggplant Flatbread.
 What better way to bring Sardinia’s traditional foods together into one dish!
 And what better way to bring friends and family together than with good food.